 Guy Macdonald has served as a member of our Board since November 2014.
 He has served as the President and Chief Executive Officer and a member of the board of directors of Tetraphase Pharmaceuticals, Inc. (NASDAQ: TTPH) since January 2008.
 From August 2003 until January 2008, Mr. Macdonald served as Executive Vice President of Operations of Idenix Pharmaceuticals, Inc., a biopharmaceutical company.
+From

-From 1981 to 2003 he served in various positions at Merck & Co., Inc., most recently serving as the Vice President for Anti-Infective and Hospital Products.
+1981 to 2003 he served in various positions at Merck & Co., Inc., most recently serving as the Vice President for Anti-Infective and Hospital Products.
 Mr. Macdonald received an Honors Degree in biochemistry from Dundee University in Dundee, Scotland.
 Because of Mr. Macdonald's extensive experience in drug development and commercialization, particularly with anti-infectives, including antifungals, we believe he is able to make valuable contributions to our Board.

-C. Patrick Machado joined our board on September 24, 2015.
-Mr. Machado served as Chief Business Officer of Medivation, Inc., a publically held biopharmaceutical company, from December 2009 to April 2014, and served as its Chief Financial Officer from December 2004 until March 2014.
+Patrick Machado joined our board on September 24, 2015.
+Mr. Machado served as Chief Business Officer of Medivation, Inc., a publicly held biopharmaceutical company until its acquisition by Pfizer, Inc. in September 2016, from December 2009 to April 2014, and served as its Chief Financial Officer from December 2004 until March 2014.
 From 1998 until 2001, Mr. Machado was employed by ProDuct Health, Inc., a privately held medical device company, as Vice President, Chief Financial Officer and General Counsel from 1998 until 2000 and as Senior Vice President and Chief Financial Officer from 2000 until 2001.
-From 2001 until 2002, Mr. Machado served as a consultant to Cytyc Corporation to assist with transitional matters related to Cytyc Corporation's acquisition of ProDuct Health, Inc. Mr. Machado currently serves on the board of directors of Medivation, Inc. (NASDAQ: MDVN), and of Chimerix, Inc. (NASDAQ: CMRX), a biopharmaceutical company, and serves as the chair of the board of directors of Armaron Bio Pty.
+From 2001 until 2002, Mr. Machado served as a consultant to Cytyc Corporation to assist with transitional matters related to Cytyc Corporation's acquisition of ProDuct Health, Inc. Mr. Machado currently serves on the board of directors of Chimerix, Inc. (NASDAQ: CMRX), Inotek Pharmaceuticals Corporation (NASDAQ: ITEK), and Adverum Biotechnologies, Inc. (NASDAQ: ADVM), publicly-traded biopharmaceutical companies, and Roivant Sciences Ltd., a privately held biopharmaceuticals company, and serves as the chair of the board of directors of Armaron Bio Pty.
 Ltd., a privately held biotechnology company based in Melbourne, Australia.
 Mr. Machado received a J.D. from Harvard Law School and a B.A. and B.S. in German and Economics, respectively, from Santa Clara University.
 Because of Mr. Machado's extensive knowledge of the pharmaceutical industry and our competitors, we believe he is able to make valuable contributions to our board of directors.